Dartmouth-Data-Analytics-Core/RNA-seq-Primary-Data-Analysis-workshop-June-2021/Day-1/01-shell-basics.md

 pwd
 ```

 To go back down the directory structure, we specified a directory that was in our current working directory (cd).
-This is called a **relative path**, since it is relative to our cd and will only work provided our cd is relative to the directory we are trying to reach in the way written in the command.
+This is called a **relative path**, since it is relative to the directory we are currently in and will only work provided our cd is relative to the directory we are trying to reach in the way written in the command.

+You can think of directory structures as a tree, the root is at the bottom and contains several directories which also contain subdirectories.
+The entire path through the branches of the tree is listed when you use the command **pwd**.
+In this case the root is **/Users/**, the next branch is **OwenW/**, and so on.
+On your local machine you probably have direcotries that came preinstalled named Documents, Desktop, Downloads, etc. and have gone on to create your own directories and file organization inside of these directories.
+You can interact with these directories using the commands above to list the contents of the directories or create new directories.

-Relative paths are contrasted to **absolute paths** which always starts with a '/' and will start at the root (highest level) of the directory tree, and work from wherever you are in the directory substructure.
+Relative paths are contrasted to **absolute paths** which always starts with a '/' and will start at the root (highest level) of the directory tree (when you use the **pwd** command the absolute path of your cd prints to the screen), and work from wherever you are in the directory substructure.
 For example:
 ```bash
 ls /Users/OwenW/
 ```